xtuml/training/courses/System Modeling with the xtUML Editor/Classes/Classes Quiz.md

 __Type:__  True/False

-__Question:__  You must use two different tools to model a supertype/subtype association?
+__Question:__  You must use two different palette tools to model a supertype/subtype association?

 __Answer:__
   - T